webfx-project/webfx/.github/CONTRIBUTING.md

 If you want to use another JavaFX library which is not listed, you can try to patch it and write your own WebFX port.

 - **We can then reference your library port in WebFX Libs (please [contact us][webfx-contactus])**

-## Writing the Maven plugin

-We need to develop a Maven Plugin to speed up the import of large WebFX libraries into WebFX applications.
-The feature is already implemented in the WebFX CLI, we just need to embed it in a Maven plugin.

-- **If you are happy to write the plugin, please [contact us][webfx-contactus].**

-## Designing a logo

-WebFX would benefit from a unique, well-designed logo.

-- **If you have any WebFX logo ideas or drafts, you can [send them to us][webfx-contactus].
-We will be delighted to consider your propositions.**

 ## Writing an Apple signing guide